-This teacher has an amazing trick for finding out which children are being left out
+One teacher's tip for finding out which children are being left out is sure to resonate with parents

-Sending our children to school, I think to most parents, we worry more about whether or not they will be happy and make friends than we do about whether or not they will be great at maths and spellings.
+Sending our children to school, I think to most parents, we worry more about their happiness than we do about their maths and spellings.

 I know I sure do.